-The terms, OEM, EMS provider, CEM and ODM are applied to different kinds of companies in the electronics manufacturing value chain.
+The terms, OEM vs EMS provider, CEM, ODM and CMO are applied to different kinds of companies in the electronics manufacturing value chain.
 Yet they are frequently confused and misused.
 This blog post defines them all and outlines the critical differences between them and the roles they play within the sector.

 What is an OEM?